spanish pronouns

 • Write some practice sentences.
 Try writing them with specific nouns and then substituting the correct pronouns.

 • Immerse yourself in Spanish media to hear how pronouns are actually used in real life.
-FluentU is a helpful resource for this—the language learning platform creates an immersive experience via authentic Spanish video clips paired with interactive subtitles.
-The clips cover everything from news reports to music videos, and you can follow up the videos with learning tools like flashcards.
+FluentU is a helpful resource for this—the language learning platform creates an immersive experience via Spanish video clips paired with learning tools.

 • Use online resources for practice exercises and quizzes.
 This site has some great practice exercises and quizzes, or a quick Google will no doubt leave you with a bunch of other sites!